bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 This structure was more descriptive of Greek and Shakespearean plays, whereas contemporary narrative structures have much greater contrast in rising and falling action.

-Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies follow these linear structures:
+Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies align with the the following linear structures:

 - Three Act Structure
 - Five Act Structure
-- Journey
+- Hero's Journey

 #### Three Act Plot Diagram